caofei351-ops/COMP2090SEF-final_project/README.md

 ## <a name="idea"></a>🧠:How did this idea come about?
 This self-service ordering system is made to fix the common problems we face in daily campus life:

-1➡️The cafeteria always has long lines during peak time, and it’s a big waste of time for both students and staff.
+1➡️The cafeteria always has long lines during peak times, and it’s a big waste of time for both students and staff.

-2➡️Cashiers often make mistakes when taking orders by hand, such as mixing up orders or giving wrong dishes, and the service is always slow because of these errors.
+2➡️Cashiers often make mistakes when taking orders by hand, such as mixing up orders or giving wrong dishes, and the service is always slow due to these errors.

 3➡️There was no clear digital way to track orders before, so both students and cafeteria workers often feel confused and unhappy with the service.

-We want to build a simple and practical system based on OOP knowledge to automate the ordering process, cut down human mistakes, and let everyone check the order progress easily.
-The system is designed to be modular, scalable and easy to maintain, which is in line with the software design principles we learned in class.
+We want to build a simple and practical system based on OOP knowledge to automate the ordering process, reduce human mistakes, and allow everyone to easily the order progress.
+The system is designed to be modular scalable, and easy to maintain, which aligns with the software design principles we learned in class.
 ## <a name="function"></a>🤔: The usage of the OOP concepts
 1➡️ **Abstraction** hides complex implementation details and exposes only essential features (via abstract classes/methods).
 - Dish and User in base_classes,py are abstract classes with @abstractmethod(These methods define a "contract" (required behavior) for subclasses but do not implement logic themselves.).